 Welcome to Tree Spirit Wisdom.

-We are not separate from trees and nature, in fact we are intrinsically interrelated and interdependent.
-We would not be here today if it were not for trees and their desire to evolve and support us.
-They are the ones who came before us and created the right environment for us to live on this earth.
-We have been co-evolving with trees ever since.
+We are, in fact, intrinsically interrelated and interdependent with trees and their spirits.
+They are the ones who came before us.
+They created just the right environment for us to live here on this earth.
+We have consciously and unconsciously co-evolved with trees ever since.
 Over the course of our evolution their stories became our stories and our stories became their stories.

 Trees literally provided the “spark” that ignited our imagination and sense of wonder.
 They inspired us to create art, music, language, math and time itself.
 Countless stories inspired by trees have been written on the very fabric of their being.
 These stories remain etched deep in our hearts.

 The rings of a tree mirror the organizing principal of life.
 The core of a tree is called the “heartwood,” a reminder to live from our hearts.